This guide is suitable for the Sipura SPA-300 Analog Telephone Adapter (ATA).

 What we'll cover:

 IMPORTANT NOTE: This guide has been prepared with Sipura firmware version 3.1.10d.
 This is the current supported firmware release for NodePhone.
-If you are using older firmware, the web configuration screen may look the same as the images below.
+If you are using older firmware, the web configuration screen may not look the same as the images below.

 We recommend upgrading your Sipura SPA-3000 to version 3.1.10d, available from the Internode File Download Mirror.
 Subsequent firmwares have not been thoroughly tested and are not guaranteed to work.

 - Please check to make sure you have the following items:

 - Ethernet cable